 People borrow money for a variety of reasons.
 You may take out a loan to go to college, cover a medical emergency, or fund a weekend getaway.

-I found myself in $25K of debt because I was impatient, I didn’t have payday loans but had other types of loans.
+I found myself in $25K of debt because I was impatient.
 And I suspect there are many others who’d rather not wait until they can pay cash for the things they want.
 After all, saving money takes time; it takes sacrifice.

 Breaking the habit of mindless spending is painful.
 All that thinking about what you can afford, what you can’t afford, what you need, and what you don’t need is exhausting.

 Still, if you want to defeat your internal give-it-to-me-now monster and blast away debt, you’ve got to change your attitude.

 A few weeks ago, I shared with you ten frugal habits that don’t bother me at all.
 However, some of the techniques I used to save money and get out of debt bugged me–they bugged me a lot.

 - Taking a fifty minute bus ride to work.
 Instead of waiting outside during the frigid winter months, I could’ve hopped in my car and drove to work in half the time.
 As an added bonus, I wouldn’t have been subjected to the loud (and often ignorant) conversations of fellow passengers.